-- This strategy for risk mitigation helps to hedge against the possibility that an operational or 1349 - technical problem or adversary breakthrough would compromise the effectiveness of our nuclear 1350 - forces.
-It also helps to preclude nuclear arms competition by communicating to adversaries that 1351 - we can deny them useful advantage through their arms racing.
-1352 - Flexibility supports our strategies for deterring adversaries and assuring allies by providing 1353 - options for tailoring and responding effectively to future challenges.
-We will reduce future risk 1354 - exposure by ensuring that flexibility is built into and sustained in our current and future nuclear 1355 - force structure.
-This applies to delivery systems, platforms, warheads, command and control, 1356 - and early warning and attack assessment.
-1357
+Flexibility supports our strategies for deterring adversaries and assuring allies by providing options for tailoring and responding effectively to future challenges.
+We will reduce future risk exposure by ensuring that flexibility is built into and sustained in our current and future nuclear force structure.
+This applies to delivery systems, platforms, warheads, command and control, and early warning and attack assessment.

 Across the nuclear enterprise, the United States will target investments in personnel, programs, and technologies that strengthen our ability to adjust course as necessary in response to emerging challenges.
 In order to identify and address potential needs, the United States will support and expand as necessary the NNSA Stockpile Responsiveness Program, the Navy SSBN Security Technology Program, and the Air Force Nuclear Weapons Center Red Team Program.

 In addition, DoD will explore prioritization of existing research and development funding for advanced nuclear delivery system technology and prototyping capabilities.
-This will support the and missile defenses.

-1365 U.S. development of hedging options and focus, as necessary, on the rapid development of

-1366 nuclear delivery systems, alternative basing modes, and capabilities for defeating advanced air
+This will support the U.S. development of hedging options and focus, as necessary, on the rapid development of nuclear delivery systems, alternative basing modes, and capabilities for defeating advanced air and missile defenses.

-1369 VII.
-Current and Future U.S. Nuclear Capabilities
+VII.
+CURRENT AND FUTURE U.S. NUCLEAR CAPABILITIES

 "Our nuclear deterrent is nearing a crossroads.
 To date, we have preserved this deterrent by extending the lifespan of legacy nuclear forces and infrastructure-in many cases for decades beyond what was originally intended.
 But these systems will not remain viable indefinitely.
-In

-- 1373 fact, we are now at a point where we must concurrently modernize the entire nuclear triad and 1374 the infrastructure that enables its effectiveness." - 1375
+In fact, we are now at a point where we must concurrently modernize the entire nuclear triad and the infrastructure that enables its effectiveness."